Margaret A. Cargill Philanthropies Response to COVID-19

 Supporting our employees

-Our employees have been working from home since mid-March.
-We have extended our time away from the office through the end of 2020.
+We have extended our time away from the office through the end of 2021.

 Like all organizations, our staff are balancing personal and other responsibilities beyond the work of MACP during this pandemic.
 We have encouraged flexibility and redefined what constitutes a full-time schedule during these challenging times, even as we remain committed to our mission.
 Above all, we have worked to stay connected, support each other, and remain focused on responding to the new and unanticipated needs of our grantee partners.

 We will do our best to continue to move ahead with our plans as we work remotely.
 But much remains unknown.
 While it is our fervent hope that health risks subside and a sense of normalcy returns as quickly as possible, we recognize that many organizations and communities may never be the same.

 As we continue to monitor developments related to the novel coronavirus, Margaret A. Cargill Philanthropies prioritizes the safety and well-being of our staff, grantees, and other partners.
 Amid the challenges each of us is facing, we remain dedicated to fulfilling our mission to provide meaningful assistance and support to society, the arts, and the environment.